|

 Can you rush fill an order for me?

 Depends on the particular items you are interested in.
-If you want twenty metates the answer would probably be no. Likewise if if is a couple hundred arrowheads.
+If you want twenty metates the answer would probably be a no since it will take me over a year to make that many.
+Likewise if it is a couple hundred arrowheads it will take around two months.
 However, if it is a simple arrowhead necklace then the answer would be probably yes.
 If the item is something I generally have in stock - like flintknapping supplies - the answer would also be yes.
 If you ask - I'll be honest with you in terms of my ability to fill your order quickly.
+Of course, I have no control over the speed of the postal service.

 BACK TO TOP